10 Questions to Ask Before you Build a Mobile App for your Business

 - Does the graphic design make you want to continue browsing the application?

-By asking yourself all of these questions, you increase the chances that your app will not be uninstalled after a few minutes of user use.
+By asking yourself all of these questions to ask when developing an app, you increase the chances that your app will not be uninstalled after a few minutes of user use.

 Question 6: Which Operating System to Use?

 Each operating system has its characteristics and constraints that differentiate it from its competitors.
 Here is the list of elements to take into account when making your choice: